BriarSMC/GreatMindsGame/Assets/PanelManager/HOWITWORKS.md

    - Invokes the BeginPlay event.
 (The PlayPanel subscribes to this event.)
 5. PlayPanel intercepts the event.
    - Display the WordInPlay on the PlayPanel
+   - Turn the PlayArea on so player can see the word.
+   - Enable controls.
+6. Wait for player to enter a word.
+   - Player enters their word.
+   - Player clicks send button
+   - Send button calls SendPlayersWordRpc().
+   - Player blocks until it receives results.
+7. Server receives SendPlayerWordRpc().
+   - Records the player's word.
+   - Decrements the playersRemaining count.
+   - When count hits zero (0), then it invokes the GameEvent.AllWordsSent event.
+8. Host responds to GameEvent.AllWordsSent.
+   - Since the host and the server are the same device, the host is the only instance that will respond to this event.
+The players data dictionaries should be filled with everyone's answers.
+   - Host calls GameOverRpc() with the results.
+9. Players respond to GameOverRpc()
+   - Player's instance displays the results of the game.
+   - Player's instance waits for the BeginPlay
+   - Host instance give the option to start a new game
+   - If clicked, then it invokes GameEvent.StartNewGame